mithereal/ex_membership/README.md

 ### Member related features

+## todo: add feature

 Membership allows you to grant features on any particular struct.
 Struct needs to have signature of `%{__struct__: entity_name, id: entity_id}` to infer correct relations.
 Lets assume that we want to grant `:delete` feature on particular `Post` for our member:

 ```elixir
 iex> {:ok, member} = %Membership.Member{} |> Membership.Repo.insert()